by Ethan Paquet and Stacy Dunn

 Since the program began, 17 loans have been approved.
-“The past approved loans include professions in nursing, accounting, and project management.
+“The past approved loans include professions in nursing, accounting, truck driving, and project management.
 Being fairly new, my clients are all still in school at this time.”

 David would be happy to meet with those interested, by phone or email, or a virtual Zoom meeting.

 To learn more about the Immigrant & Refugee Services Association PEI , call 902-628-6009 or visit www.irsapei.ca